Sanitary block for the Itterbeek Chiro

 This small sanitary block project is located next to the old farmhouse housing the Chiro d'Itterbeek, a youth organisation.
 It is an extension which, although completely redone, is made up of less than a third of new materials (in % kg).
 The majority of the materials are on the one hand, recovered materials from various Belgian operators and, on the other, surplus from construction sites.

 The interior of the sanitary block is mainly made of reuse materials sold by RotorDC.
-Ceramic tiles, which were once used as tiles in the former Everheide Primary School in Evere (1930s), have a second life.
+Ceramic tiles once used in the former Everheide Primary School in Evere (1930s), have a second life.
 Sanitary appliances (urinals, toilets and hanging sinks), lighting and mirrors were also recovered elsewhere, before finding their new destination here.

 The load-bearing structure, both the concrete blocks and the roof structure (and the associated thermal insulation), comes from site surplus or production surplus.
 The tiles are surplus renovation works of a villa in Sint-Pieters Woluwe.